** LEGAL UPDATE **

 A TPS designation does not offer a permanent right to remain in the U.S., but it does offers citizens and nationals of the affected country temporary rights to remain and to work in the U.S., for their own safety, up to a specified deadline.

-In this case, the extension permits current Syrian TPS holders, of which there are approximately 7,000, to reregister for TPS and remain in the United States with work authorization.
+The extension permits current Syrian TPS holders, of which there are approximately 6,700, to reregister for TPS and remain in the United States with work authorization (employment authorization documents or EADs).